germanramos/dployr/README.md

 You can setup all your project cloud infraestructure from a simple [configuration file](#configuration) and deploy it into multiple public or private clouds easily

-Using Dployr you can take full control for the multiple infrastructure stage phases which covers the complete project deployment workflow, such as instances creation, network configuration, provisioning, testing and halting
+Using Dployr you can take full control of the multiple infrastructure stage phases which covers the complete project deployment workflow, such as instances creation, network configuration, provisioning, testing and halting